Murney Tower MuseumWebsite IconFacebook IconTwitter Icon

 Language Requirements: English / Anglais

-The Murney Tower Museum is seeking two post-secondary students to fill the positions of Museum Interpreter for the summer.
+The Murney Tower Museum is seeking a post-secondary student to fill the position of Chief Museum Interpreter for the summer.
 The Murney Tower Museum works in conjunction with the Kingston Historical Society and Parks Canada.
 The purpose of the museum is to offer the public an introduction to nineteenth-century military life in the Kingston area.
 The main aspect of the interpreter’s position is to interpret for the public the various artefacts that support the theme of the museum.
-Successful candidates may be employed over multiple summers so long-term commitment is a benefit.

 - The museum is open from mid-May until the Labour Day Weekend.
 The workday is from 10:00 AM to 5:00 PM during this period.
 Interpreters work five days in seven as arranged by the Chief Interpreter.